AmiraBadawii/Part_2_API_Automation_Task/README.md

 #Task_2_WithCucumber
 --------------------
-*Also you can Check Task_2_WithCucumber  contains feature file covering all testing scenario
+*Also you can Check Task_2_WithCucumber  contains feature file covering all testing scenarios

 *import /Part_2_API_Automation_Task/Task_2_WithCucumber to intelliJ